voduchuy/FSPCVODE_MEX/README.md

 # FSPCVODE_MEX

 Codes for building Matlab interface with Sundials's CVODES library using Mex.
+These codes target only initial value problems of the form dx/dt = A(t)*x.

 Prerequisites:
 - CMake.